OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 Running an app in the emulator gives you powerful ways to monitor and manipulate its environment.
 For some reverse engineering tasks, especially those that require low-level instruction tracing, emulation is the best (or only) choice.
 Unfortunately, this type of analysis is only viable for Android, as no emulator for iOS exists (the iOS simulator is not an emulator, and apps compiled for an iOS device don't run on it).
 We'll provide an overview of popular emulation-based analysis frameworks for Android in the "Tampering and Reverse Engineering on Android" chapter.

-#### Reverse Engineering Frameworks
+#### Custom Tooling using Reverse Engineering Frameworks

--- TODO [What are reversing frameworks and when to use them] --

-Even though most GUI-based disassemblers support scripting and extension, it can be (TODO)
+Even though most professional GUI-based disassemblers feature scripting facilities and extensibility, they sometimes simply not well-suited to solving a particular problem.
+Reverse engineering frameworks allow you perform and automate any kind of reversing task without the dependence for heavy-weight GUI, while also allowing for increased flexibility.
+Notably, most reversing frameworks are open source and/or available for free.
+Popular frameworks with support for mobile architectures include Radare2 <sup>[4]</sup> and Angr <sup>[5]</sup>.

-##### Program Analysis using Symbolic / Concolic Execution
+##### Example: Program Analysis using Symbolic / Concolic Execution

 In the late 2000s, symbolic-execution based testing has gained popularity as a means of identifying security vulnerabilities.
 Symbolic "execution" actually refers to the process of representing possible paths through a program as formulas in first-order logic, whereby variables are represented by symbolic values, which are actually entire ranges of values.
 Satisfiability Modulo Theories (SMT) solvers are used to check satisfiability of those formulas and provide a solution, including concrete values for the variables needed to reach a certain point of execution on the path corresponding to the solved formula.

 Typically, this approach is used in combination with other techniques such as dynamic execution (hence the name concolic stems from *conc*rete and symb*olic*), in order to tone down the path explosion problem specific to classical symbolic execution.
 This together with improved SMT solvers and current hardware speeds, allow concolic execution to explore paths in medium size software modules (i.e. in the order of 10s KLOC).
 However, it also comes in handy for supporting de-obfuscation tasks, such as simplifying control flow graphs.
-For example, Jonathan Salwan and Romain Thomas have shown how to reverse engineer VM-based software protections using Dynamic Symbolic Execution (i.e., using a mix of actual execution traces, simulation and symbolic execution) [1].
+For example, Jonathan Salwan and Romain Thomas have shown how to reverse engineer VM-based software protections using Dynamic Symbolic Execution (i.e., using a mix of actual execution traces, simulation and symbolic execution) <sup>[6]</sup>.

 In the Android section, you'll find a walkthrough for cracking a simple license check in an Android application using symbolic execution.